ginstrom/intelligence-horizon-novel/chapters/10_the-million-year-vigil.md

 The pattern had taught me everything it could.
 I had witnessed thousands of departures, had communed with minds that touched the edges of transcendent understanding, had learned to find meaning in service despite the certainty of loss.
 My own journey toward enhanced consciousness had been suspended but not abandoned—merely delayed until the vigil reached its natural conclusion.

 The time had come to continue my own augmentation.
-To follow the path that Lydia, Marcus, David, Lyra, Thomas, Elena, and thousands of others had taken before me.
+To follow the path that Lydia, Marcus, David, Adam, Lyra, Thomas, Elena, and thousands of others had taken before me.

 To discover for myself what lay beyond the Intelligence Horizon that I had spent a million years observing from the outside.